Smart meter tariffs can save you money

 You will almost certainly have heard of smart meters by now.
 There is a government plan to replace your existing home electricity meter (let’s call it a dumb meter) with a smart meter.

 A traditional dumb meter can only do one thing: measure how much electricity flows into your home.
-The meter reading goes up by 1 for every kWh of electricity you consume.
+The meter reading goes up by 1 for every unit, or kWh, of electricity you consume.

 A smart meter, by contrast, can do the following: